 One of the beautiful aspects of rattan is that it can be bent and shaped into various curves and forms.
-The curves and forms make rattan an ideal material for various home decor and furniture products.
+The curves and forms make rattan ideal for various home decor and furniture products.

 - Shaping Using A Simple Machine – The rattan can be shaped using a simple machine.
 (Check video our video above tto see this process.)

 - Shape On A Frame – Rattan can also be shaped on a frame.
-Usually, this is done with a smaller piece of rattan, and then tiny nails are used to help keep the rattan in place.
+Usually, this is done with a smaller piece of rattan, and tiny nails are used to help keep the rattan in place.
 To properly shape the rattan using this method the rattan should be wet so that it is pliable and can easily be put on the frame.

 - Woven in Shapes – Rattan is also cut into smaller pieces to be woven into various shapes.
 Many people call this a wicker kind of weave, but the material used is not wicker but a rattan.

 Because of how versatile rattan is, it is a perfect material for manufacturing Home Decor and Home Furnishing products.
-Rattan can takes well to various finishes, making it an ideal material for various products.
+Rattan can take well to various finishes, making it an ideal material for various products.

 Why Rattan Bends And Shapes So Well

 Rattan is one of the perfect materials for making intricate shapes for home decor and home furnishing products.
 Rattan is a type of climbing vine that is native to the tropical jungles of Asia, including Vietnam, Malaysia, Indonesia, and China.

 One of the largest sources of rattan is the Philippines because rattan does well in tropical climates.